Abu-Hijleh/COSC310_A3/README.md

 - **APIs**: This file includes the Wikipedia and Google Translate APIs that were added as part of individual assigment submission.

 # New Features
--Google Translate:Accepts and replies to questions in languages other than english in order to make information more accessable.
+- Google Translate:Accepts and replies to questions in languages other than english in order to make information more accessable.
 - Wikipedia API: If the user asks a question in english that Nova does not recognize, the question is sent to the method that uses the wikepedia API in order to attempt to generate a response.
 # Capabilities